A.J. Pollock Player Props: Mariners vs. Guardians

-A.J.
-Pollock -- 0-for-2 in his most recent game -- will be in action for the Seattle Mariners against the Cleveland Guardians, with Aaron Civale on the hill, on April 7 at 4:10 PM ET.
+On Saturday, A.J.
+Pollock (on the back of going 0-for-2) and the Seattle Mariners play the Cleveland Guardians, whose starting pitcher will be Cal Quantrill.
+First pitch is at 6:10 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Angels.
+In his previous game he had a hitless performance (0-for-2) against the Angels.

 A.J.
 Pollock Game Info & Props vs. the Guardians